christiaandirven/Manual-Mattress-Mate/README.md

 # Errors

+If you encounter any illogical errors, start off by looking for any misplaced characters within your code, such as: }, ;, :, etc.
+Sometimes finding these will resolve the error and save you time looking for a problem that might not be there.

-Below is an image of the error I encountered.
+Below is an image of a similar error I encountered.
 It wasn't anything major as it was only a misplaced bracket in the code.
-Once I removed the "}" at line 165, it resolved the issue
+Once I removed the "}" at line 165, it resolved the issue.

 <img src="/images-map-manual/bracketerror.png">